Pertussis (Whooping Cough)

 Diagnostic challenges

 Pertussis is currently diagnosed by molecular approaches (e.g. PCR), culture, or serology (e.g. tests for patient antibodies).
 All of these approaches have limitations.
 Pertussis serology testing cannot be performed on infants and children who have been recently vaccinated.
 Culture requires waiting 5-7 days for bacterial colonies to grow.
-Molecular testing is expensive, typically requires specialized equipment and operator expertise, and frequently has a real-world turnaround time of 1-2 days from sample collection to result.
+Molecular testing is expensive, requires specialized equipment and/or operator expertise, and frequently has a real-world turnaround time of 1-3 days from sample collection to result.

 DxDiscovery solution

-To address the unmet clinical need for rapid diagnosis of pertussis at the point of care, we have developed a lateral flow immunoassay (similar in format to the rapid test for strep throat) that can detect B. pertussis bacteria from nasopharyngeal specimens (i.e. swabs and washes).
+To address the unmet clinical need for rapid diagnosis of pertussis at the point of care, we have developed a lateral flow immunoassay (similar in format to rapid COVID-19 tests) that can detect B. pertussis bacteria from nasopharyngeal specimens (i.e. swabs and washes).
 The assay provides results in less than 20min and is designed to be simple and robust enough to be used not only in hospital emergency department settings, but also at the point-of-care in urgent care clinics, pediatrician offices, and clinics in resource-limited settings.

 Market opportunity

 The target population will be patients who present with symptoms of suspected pertussis.
-The serviceable available market is estimated at 500K patients per year in the U.S. and 50M patients per year worldwide.
+The serviceable available market is conservatively estimated at approximately 500,000 tests per year in the United States and over 2 million tests per year internationally.

 R&D funding

-DxDiscovery has been awarded Small Business Innovation Research (SBIR) Phase I and Phase II grants from the National Institute of Allergy and Infectious Diseases (NIAID) for development of the pertussis diagnostic.
+DxDiscovery was awarded Small Business Innovation Research (SBIR) Phase I and Phase II grants from the National Institute of Allergy and Infectious Diseases (NIAID) for development of the pertussis rapid test.
+The scientific milestones for these grants were met, and a Phase IIB grant has been awarded.